bchavan22/Business-Analytics-Project_1/README.md

 **Summary:**

-To analyze performance analysis, I have chosen the Canadian superstore from Tableau website at [Source](https://community.tableau.com/)
+To analyze performance analysis, I have chosen the Canadian superstore from Tableau website at [Source - reference](https://community.tableau.com/)

 This is a Canadian Superstore sales dataset where I will need to analyze the sales data and prepare a Dashboard.
 So, this project will help to the upper management so they can track metrics look at-a- glance view of current status of the sales in this Superstore.